KitabooKitabooKitabooKitaboo

 Pros for K12 Publishers

-In this decentralized information age,it’s only natural that a publisher would want to protect their content.
+In this decentralized information age, it’s only natural that a publisher would want to protect their content.
 Here are a few ways DRM protection helps them do that.

-Allows for Licensing: Intellectual property theft can be both intentional or unintentional.
+Allows for Licensing: Intellectual property theft can be both intentional and unintentional.
 DRM technology enables publishers to monitor this by using licenses.
 These licenses allow publishers to choose who can access the content and when.
 Only authorized users with a license may be granted access.

 Ensures Confidentiality: Identity theft and phishing scams have become a part of daily life.
 DRM can help protect sensitive information of both organizations and individuals.
 In the education sector, this could be applied to protect the information of educators or even students.